On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

 Start with the profile $\vecordp{e}$.
 All agents lexicographically place the goods of $S$ the highest {(they strongly desire $S$)} yet $S\subseteq f_i\vecordp{e}=\SQqp_i\vecordp{e}$.
 This is only possible if agent $i$ chooses first with a quota that is larger than $S$, meaning both $p_1=i$ and $|S|\leq q_1$.
 Now consider the profile $\vecordp{e'}$.
 Since the same $\qp$ must apply for all lexicographic preference profiles, over this profile as well agent $i$ will also choose first and take $q_1$ goods.
 Since the preference $ \preq_{\vecp{e'_i}}$ also places the goods of $S$ the highest, she will again pick them first and get them all.
 Therefore:

-As required. \end{proof}
+{as required}. \end{proof} }

-We now prove some implications of the Control Lemma which will be of great use in the proof of the main result for partition mechanisms over classes of strict preferences, presented in \cref{subsec:strict-partition}.
+We now {present} some implications of the Control Lemma which will be of great use in the proof of the main result for partition mechanisms over classes of strict preferences, presented in \cref{subsec:strict-partition}.

-\begin{corollary} Let $f$ be a truthful, non-bossy, and neutral mechanism for agents with strict preferences from some class $\PP\in \FFn(\MM)$.
-Let $\qp\in \Qnm$ be as defined in \cref{lexi_serial_quota}.
-Let $S\subseteq \MM$.
-Then agent $p_1$ controls $S$ for $f$ if and only if $|S|\leq q_1$. \end{corollary} \begin{proof} We will prove each direction separately.
+\begin{restatable}{lemma}{firstcontrol} Let $f$ be a truthful, non-bossy, and neutral mechanism for agents with strict preferences from some class $\PP\in \FFn(\MM)$.
+Let $\qp\in \Qnm$ be {the quota and ordering for which $f$ is a $\qp$-serial-quota mechanism on \emph{lexicographic} preferences (by \cref{proposition:lexi-case})}.